Moses Fleetwood Walker: Baseball career

 Walker's first appearance as a major league ballplayer was an away game against the Louisville Eclipse on May 1, 1884; he went hitless in three at-bats and committed four errors in a 5–1 loss.
 Throughout the 1884 season, Walker regularly caught for ace pitcher Tony Mullane.
 Mullane, who described the rookie ballplayer as "the best catcher I ever worked with," purposefully threw pitches that were not signaled just to cross up the catcher.
 Walker's year was plagued with injuries, limiting him to just 42 games in a 104-game season.
 For the season, he had a .263 BA, which was top three on his team, but Toledo finished eighth in the pennant race.
 The rest of the team was also hampered by numerous injuries: circumstances led to Walker's brother, Weldy, joining the Blue Stockings for six games in the outfield.

+Throughout the 1884 season, Walker continued to deal with issues simply because of his race.
+One notable example came in September of 1884, when the Blue Stockings were preparing to face the Richmond Virginians.
+Richmond did not want to face Walker, so they penned a letter to the Blue Stockings manager, stating, "We hope you will listen to our words of warning, so there will be no trouble, and if you do not, there certainly will be."
+Walker wound up not playing in the series anyway, due to a broken hand.
+At that time, it was revealed that the letter was fake, and was a racist prank signed by fake players.

 Toledo's team, under financial pressure at season's end, worked to relieve themselves of their expensive contracts.
 Not yet fully recovered from a rib injury sustained in July, Walker was released by the Blue Stockings on September 22, 1884.

 During the offseason, Walker took a position as a mail clerk, but returned to baseball in 1885, playing in the Western League for 18 games.
 For the second half of 1885, he joined the baseball club in Waterbury for 10 games.
 When the season ended, Walker reunited with Weldy in Cleveland to assume the proprietorship of the LeGrande House, an opera theater and hotel.
 According to Zang, Walker could afford the business venture after commanding a $2,000 contract as a major leaguer.
 Though he could no longer negotiate such a salary, his skills were still highly attractive to teams: Walker returned to Waterbury in 1886 when the team joined the more competitive Eastern League.